-A 60-year-old grandmother recovering from a stroke.
-A 3-year-old boy who avoids touch.
-A 25-year-old teacher who has been injured in a car crash.
+A 65-year-old grandfather recovering from a joint replacement surgery.
+A 7-year-old girl who has trouble concentrating.
+A 30-year-old construction worker who has been injured at work.
 What do these three individuals have in common?

 Any of them could benefit from occupational therapy.

 Every April, Lake Regional Health System joins the American Occupational Therapy Association and hospitals nationwide in celebrating National Occupational Therapy Month.
-The celebration’s 2017 theme, Living Life to Its Fullest, reflects how occupational therapists help clients achieve life-changing goals.
+The celebration's theme, Living Life to Its FullestTM, reflects how occupational therapists help clients achieve life-changing goals.

-“Occupations” are daily activities, which range from getting dressed to completing work tasks.
+These therapists help patients with their "occupations," or daily activities that range from getting dressed to completing work tasks.
 Common occupational therapy interventions include helping children with disabilities participate fully in school and social situations, helping people re-gain skills after injury or stroke, and providing support for older adults experiencing physical and cognitive changes.
-Lake Regional Occupational Therapy specializes in caring for patients recovering from stroke and in treating lymphedema — chronic swelling that usually affects the arms and legs and results from a variety of diseases and conditions, including cancer, chronic venous insufficiency and congestive heart failure.
+Lake Regional occupational therapists also help patients manage lymphedema — chronic swelling that usually affects the arms and legs and results from a variety of diseases and conditions, including cancer, chronic venous insufficiency and congestive heart failure.

 Occupational therapists provide patients with individualized evaluations, during which patients and their families help determine treatment goals.
 The therapists then provide customized interventions to improve the patient's ability to perform daily activities.
 Progress evaluations ensure the patients' goals are being met.